Spectral Clustering with Likelihood Refinement for High-dimensional Latent Class Recovery: Theoretical Guarantees

 \begin{theorem} Suppose Assumption \ref{assump:dense}-\ref{assump:balanced} and the assumptions of \Cref{prop:spec-clustering} hold.
 In addition, assume that $N\gtrsim K\log N$, $JK\lesssim \min\ebrac{\exp\brac{-c\Delta^2/\bar\sigma^2},N^{\gamma_0}}$, for some universal constants $0<c<1/8$ and $\gamma_0>0$.
 If the signal-to-noise ratio condition satisfies

 then for $\hat \s$ from \Cref{alg:SOLA-split} we have

 \end{theorem} Combining \Cref{thm:minimax-lower-bound} and \Cref{thm:refinemnet-err-split}, we can see that the estimator of \Cref{alg:SOLA-split} achieves the fundamental statistical limit and is optimal for estimating the latent class labels.
 We have several remarks on \Cref{thm:refinemnet-err-split}.
-First, it is interesting to consider the regime when $J=o\brac{\sqrt{\frac{N\log N}{K}}}$, since otherwise the signal-to-noise ratio condition would already implies exact recovery (perfect estimation of latent class labels with high probability) for spectral clustering, as shown in \Cref{thm:refinemnet-err-split}.
-Second, the sample splitting step is crucial in the current proof of Theorem \ref{thm:refinemnet-err-split} to decouple the dependence between $R_{i,j}$ and $\hat\bTheta$ in \eqref{eq:alg-update-label}.
-Alternatively, it may be possible in the future to show that the same theoretical guarantee holds for the original version of SOLA, i.e., \Cref{alg:SOLA}, by developing a leave-one-out analysis similar to that in \cite{zhang2022leave}.
-However, The analysis will be highly technical and much more involved than that in \cite{zhang2022leave} and beyond the scope of our current focus.
+First, it is interesting to consider the regime when $J=o\brac{\sqrt{\frac{N\log N}{K}}}$, since otherwise the signal-to-noise ratio condition would already implies exact recovery (perfect estimation of latent class labels with high probability) for spectral clustering, as shown by \Cref{thm:refinemnet-err-split} and \Cref{prop:spec-clustering}.
+Second, the sample splitting step is crucial in the current proof of Theorem \ref{thm:refinemnet-err-split} to decouple the dependence between $R_{i,j}$ and $\hat\bTheta$ in \eqref{eq:alg-update-label}. { This step serves purely as a theoretical device to facilitate the theoretical analysis of clustering error rate, as commonly adopted in theoretical statistics \citep{lei2017generic, vu2018simple, abbe2018community, rinaldo2019bootstrapping}.
+In practice, halving the sample only increases the estimation error of $\hat{\boldsymbol{\Theta}}$ by a constant factor, which is negligible in theory and immaterial in practice when the sample size $N$ is large.} Alternatively, it may be possible in the future to show that the same theoretical guarantee holds for the original version of SOLA, i.e., \Cref{alg:SOLA}, by developing a leave-one-out analysis similar to that in \cite{zhang2022leave}.
+However, the analysis will be highly technical and much more involved than that in \cite{zhang2022leave} and beyond the scope of our current focus.
 Last, although sample splitting simplifies theoretical analysis, it may not be necessary in practice; we use the original SOLA (\Cref{alg:SOLA}) for all numerical experiments and observe satisfactory empirical results.

 \begin{remark} Our work is related to the Tensor-EM method introduced by \cite{zeng2023tensor}, which also follows an initialization-and-refinement strategy.
 In the high level, both our method require moment‐based methods in the initialization.
 However, there are two important distinctions. \cite{zeng2023tensor} employs a tensor decomposition that leverages higher-order moments and can be computationally intensive and unstable.
 In contrast, our spectral initialization exploits only the second moment of data (since SVD of the data matrix is equivalent to eigendecomposition of the Gram matrix), making it both simple and efficient.
 Second, The error rate established in \cite{zeng2023tensor} is of polynomial order, i.e., $O\bigl(J^{-1/2}\bigr)$, whereas our SOLA achieves the statistically optimal exponential error rate with respect to $I^\star$. \end{remark}